DataDog/dd-trace-rb/docs/GettingStarted.md

 Only Ruby 2.0+ is supported.

-**Configuring databases to use different service names**
+**Configuring databases to use different settings**

-If you use multiple databases with Sequel, you can give each of them different service names by configuring their respective `Sequel::Database` objects:
+If you use multiple databases with Sequel, you can give each of them different settings by configuring their respective `Sequel::Database` objects:

 ```ruby
 sqlite_database = Sequel.sqlite